- Getting Started

 Since Air Viewer collects data as long as the session is open, you may want to clear data out so you can have a fresh view of the environment you are currently in.
-Select the clear icon to clear data and start fresh.
+Select the clear icon, accessible on the top right of the fly-out menu, to clear data and start fresh.

 The Wi-Spy Air's WiFi card is powered by the onboard batteries.
 Make sure they are in good health and properly charged.
 The spectrum analyzer chipset is powered by the connected device and will be available to capture and display spectrum in Air Viewer even if no batteries are onboard.

 The battery indicator has 4 different states:

 - Good - batteries are of sufficient charge to operate the Wi-Spy Air

 - OK - consider charging batteries as soon as you can

 - Bad - batteries will need to be charged or changed immediately